The charges facing Trump in the Jan. 6 investigation, explained

 How does this compare to Trump's other cases?

-This case involves more people — at least six co-defendants are listed by prosecutors as part of the alleged conspiracy — and is widespread geographically compared to the case brought so far in New York and Florida, Tobias noted.
+This case involves more people — at least six unnamed co-conspirators are listed by prosecutors as part of the alleged conspiracy — and is widespread geographically compared to the case brought so far in New York and Florida, Tobias noted.

 "This classified documents case is more contained and it doesn't actually impact the entire country," he said.